 1. Offer Services as a Pinterest Virtual Assistant (VA)

-Virtual assistants help with all kinds of tasks.
+Virtual assistants help with all kinds of tasks (see my article How to Become a Virtual Assistant).
 In many cases, this will include administrative tasks that business owners prefer to outsource.
 Some VA’s specialize in Pinterest and providing services to companies and bloggers who want someone else to handle their Pinterest marketing.

 As a Pinterest VA your tasks could include: